yinyangrunner/microsoft_cloud_dev/module25_messagequeuesstreamprocess.md.md

 ## Check your knowledge ##
 1. Which of the following provides parallelism in Samza?

-# Big data processing architectures #
-## Check your knowledge ##
-1. Which of the following provides parallelism in Samza?

 __Partitioning, by dividing the input data into more pieces, allowing parallel processing by multiple tasks__ _Correct!
 More partitions enable more parallelism._

-# Real-time architectures in practice #
+# Big data processing architectures #
 ## Check your knowledge ##
 1. What is the main difference between the Lambda and Kappa architectures?

 __Lambda architectures include a layer for batch processing, while Kappa architectures do not.__

+# Real-time architectures in practice #
+## Check your knowledge ##
+1. Which of the following is true about LinkedIn's original architecture?

+__It uses all-to-all communication between production services and back-end databases.__
+_Correct!
+The system had individual links between each communicating component._